Office Electrical Safety Checklist

 Why is electrical safety important?

 Electrical accidents are one of the leading causes of preventable deaths and injuries in the workplace.
 Every year, people are electrocuted at work – sometimes fatally.
 Other times, they may suffer severe burns or electrical shocks that can lead to permanent disability.
-Due to this reason, ensuring your office is electrically safe will help to prevent these electrical accidents.
-By following some simple safety tips, you can help reduce the risk of electrical accidents in your workplace.
+For this reason, ensuring your office is electrically safe will help prevent these electrical accidents.
+Following an office electrical safety checklist can help reduce the risk of electrical accidents in your workplace.

 Here’s a quick checklist of electrical safety tips for the office: